obedtandadjaja/knowledge-base/algorithms/sorts.md

 # Quick Sort
 Idea behind this sort is basically choosing a pivot value and categorizing values into 2 sections, those that are higher and lower than the pivot value.

+Quicksort is often the best practical choice for sorting becuase it is remarkably efficient on the average.
+It also has the benefit of sorting in place and it works well even in virtual-memory environments.

 **Divide**: Choose a pivot value.

 **Conquer**: Categorize the remaining values to array of higher or lower than the pivot value.